mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 #### Steps for 3a

 - The user opens a table containing at least one column with a foreign key constraint applied.
-- The user is able to identify the columns in two ways:
+- The user can identify the columns in two ways:
   - The user looks at the column header and sees a foreign key indicator.
 The indicator shows a key icon and the referenced table and column names.
   - The cell content is styled as a tag-like element with a colored background.
 The cell also contains a toggle to open the `record selector` dropdown.